PoCInnovation/Workshops/software/09.Svelte/README.md

   - `startingDate` as a `Date`
   - `endDate` as a `Date`

-> :bulb: You can export these variables as types with a [script module](https://stackoverflow.com/questions/64064506/export-typescript-type-in-svelte-file) to define your properties.
+> 💡 You can export these variables as types with a [script module](https://stackoverflow.com/questions/64064506/export-typescript-type-in-svelte-file) to define your properties.

-> :bulb: You may want to create an array with every month of the year displayed properly.
+> 💡 You may want to create an array with every month of the year displayed properly.
 The same applies for the days of the week.

 Then, create two events in your `App.svelte` and display them.